andre-1337/newprojectjs/README.md

 - Initializes an empty Git repository
     - Adds a .gitignore file ignoring `/node_modules` and `/.vs`
 - Self updating feature
-    - You can update NewProject.js by running `newproject --update`
+    - You can update NewProject.js by running `newproject-update`
         - !!
 Only works on versions counting from 1.5.0 !!

 # Usage